LDonn32/pands-weekly-tasks/README.md

 I make some assumptions before starting this program: I am only looking at lower case 'e' for this code.
 The file to read in will be a txt file.
 If user input doesnt give me a file name or an incorrect file type, I need the program to print out an error message.

 I import packages OS and SYS.
 Sys gives better control over input or output.
 Users can engage with the terminal/ comand line more freely.
-I found information on SYS at[Geeksforgeeks.org](https://www.geeksforgeeks.org/python-sys-module/) and [Stackoverflow.com](https://stackoverflow.com/questions/70797/user-input-and-command-line-arguments).
+I found information on SYS at[Geeksforgeeks.org](https://www.geeksforgeeks.org/python-sys-module/).
 OS allows me to check file paths, if they exist or not.
 I found information on OS at [Geeksforgeeks.org](https://www.geeksforgeeks.org/os-module-python-examples/).
 ```

 # Import packages.